Coursera is one of the biggest names in online education. There’s no refuting that.

-These are introductory courses and in a way a free trial that gets you used to an instructor and their teaching style in the hopes that you will then sign up for their other courses, which cost money.
+Coursera’s free courses are introductory courses and in a way a free trial that gets you used to an instructor and their teaching style in the hopes that you will then sign up for their other courses, which cost money.

 With Coursera, your online courses are pre-recorded.
 These are done by individual universities or the slew of lower-tier free courses they offer as well.

-All courses are pre-recorded, though you can still have access to contact information by instructors, who answer mostly at their leisure.
+All courses are pre-recorded, though you can still have access to contact information from instructors, who answer mostly at their leisure.

 A specialization is a course that is made up of classes from other courses, often referred to as a micro-credential course.
 These are stitched together from multiple courses to give you a varied learning experience, and arguably more knowledge on a subject than someone who takes on a course exclusively.

 When you work on specialization, you’re still working towards a professional certificate (and in some cases a full degree), but it’s definitely a disjointed learning experience compared to their linear class structures.
 That’s not a bad thing, by the way: it gives you a unique opportunity that an in-person university can’t.

 Professional certificates can be used to make you job-ready in a short time frame.
 When applying to jobs, you can include these under your credentials.